limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 The photo of each person was intentionally flipped to throw you off when you are searching in Google Images.

 The common denominator that linked each person was the song "_I Hear You Knocking_".
-Each of them had covered the song at some point in time.
-Combined with Port of Tacoma, it was very obvious that we are looking at port knocking here.
+Each of them had covered the song.
+Combined with Port of Tacoma, it's obvious that we are looking at port knocking here.

-Port knocking required connecting to a sequence of ports in the correct order before certain port(s) are revealed.
-The year which the song was covered by each person makes it a good starting point to guess the correct port sequence.
+Port knocking required connecting to a sequence of ports in the correct order.
+The year each person covered the song makes it a good starting point to guess the correct port sequence.

 ### Knockin' on Heaven's Door